camunda/camunda-docs-cawemo/content/user-guide/milestones.md

 In the [diagram view](../diagrams), a new milestone can be created via the [breadcrumb menu](../home#navigation).

-When dragging and dropping a BPMN XML file into the diagram view, new milestones are created automatically.
+When dragging and dropping an XML file into the diagram view, new milestones are created automatically.

 ## Diffing (Enterprise Only)